-This topic contains 7 replies, has 5 voices, and was last updated by Kris G 4 years, 5 months ago.
+- This topic has 7 replies, 5 voices, and was last updated 7 years ago by Kris G.

 Family can be tough for sure.
 I find my emotions can sometimes be very heightened when dealing with my family.
 I have found the more work I put into the program in working the steps the more my family seems to change.
 Interesting thing, they are not changing it is me.